sbaker-dev/graphy2/README.md

  graphy2 can be called within python but graphy2 also comes with a wrapper for R, Stata and SPSS so that individuals can still use the program from the software/code type they prefer.
-It is designed to be as simple as possible, with most commands being pushed to a single line. graphy2 also contains a list of styles for well used graphs/tables that should reflect the standards expected from certain journals.
+It is designed to be as simple as possible, with most commands being pushed to a single line. graphy2 also contains a list of styles for well used graphs/tables that should reflect the standards expected from certain